Software Engineering | Rapid application development model (RAD)

 - It is also suitable for projects where requirements can be modularized and reusable components are also available for development.

 - The model can also be used when already existing system components can be used in developing a new system with minimum changes.

 - This model can only be used if the teams consist of domain experts.
-This is because relevant knowledge and ability to use powerful techniques is a necessity.
+This is because relevant knowledge and the ability to use powerful techniques are a necessity.